EMSL-Computing/CoreMS-Portal/README.md

 ## Local Deployment using docker-compose

+- To start download or git clone this repository :D

 - [install docker for desktop](https://hub.docker.com/?overlay=onboarding)

   There are two main way to start a local deployment, building from source, our using the images from docker hub.